At a Glance

 β¨Dress Appropriately

-Even though this is a driving position, first impressions matter.
-Dress smartly and professionally for the interview to convey that you take the opportunity seriously and respect the companyβs standards.
+Even though it's a driving position, first impressions matter.
+Dress smartly and professionally for your interview to convey that you take the opportunity seriously and respect the companyβs image.